 Pope apologises to Canada's Indigenous for abuse at church-run schools

-The pontiff, 85, said he hoped to travel to Canada for the country's St Anne's Feast Day on July 26.
+"I join the Canadian bishops in asking you for forgiveness," he said.

-"This year, I hope to be with you on those days," he said.
+The 85-year old said "I hope" to travel to Canada for the country's St Anne's Feast Day on July 26.

 Some 150,000 First Nations, Metis and Inuit children were enrolled from the late 1800s to the 1990s in 139 residential schools across Canada, as part of a government policy of forced assimilation.